代写法律论文 BLO2206 TAXATION LAW AND PRACTICE

 Marking: Mark allocation is set out for students in the introductory work notes.
 The answer is to be an individual piece of work.
 This is not a group assignment.

-Due Date: To be submitted on Friday 26 April via webct by 5 pm.
+Friday 26 April via webct by 5 pm.
 Also, a hard copy must be placed in the law assignment box by Friday 26 September by 2 pm.
 The date of receipt is the webct submitted copy.

 Referencing: A student can select any proper method for referencing.
 However, the same referencing style must be used throughout the paper.